Cem Bölükbaşı

-Cem Bölükbaşı ([dʒæm bœlykˈbaʃɯ]; born 9 February 1998) is a Turkish racing driver and former sim racer who is set to compete in the 2023 Super Formula Championship with TGM Grand Prix, having last raced in the FIA Formula 2 Championship with Charouz Racing System.
+Cem Bölükbaşı ([dʒæm bœlykˈbaʃɯ]; born 9 February 1998) is a Turkish racing driver and former sim racer who competes in the 2025 European Le Mans Series for Nielsen Racing.
+He previously drove for DKR Engineering in the 2024 European Le Mans Series.

 Bölükbaşı started motocross racing at the age of 5, and won the Turkish Championship a year later.
 Starting his professional career in esports in 2017, he joined G2 Esports FA Racing and competed in several Formula One eSports Series.
 He also won the inaugural championship of the Formula Renault Esport Series in 2020.

 Making a switch back to real cars in May 2019, Bölükbaşı started racing in the GT4 European Series, and made his open-wheeler debut in October the same year in Formula Renault Eurocup.
 Throughout the first months of 2021, he competed in the F3 Asian Championship and finished as the runner-up in the rookie standings.
 He competed part-time in the 2021 Euroformula Open Championship and won twice.
 After testing Formula 2 cars at the end of 2021, he was picked to drive in the 2022 Formula 2 Championship with Charouz Racing System.

 Bölükbaşı left Charouz Racing System before the Spa-Francorchamps Formula 2 round on 27 August 2022.
 The team argued there was a major breach of agreement from Bölükbaşı’s side, while he argued they could not reach a consensus on financial contract terms.
 Bölükbaşı announced that he views his withdrawal unfair.